 Here are some simple remedies; A good night’s sleep is the solution to tiredness.
 The important thing around tiredness is making sure that we’re sleeping the right amount, eating well, and maintaining healthy rhythms.

-Contrast that with fatigue.
-If your night’s sleep made you feel rejuvenated and ready for a new day, then you were simply tired.
-But, if that night’s rest did nothing for that sense of tiredness, you are fatigued.
-Fatigue is an indication that you need to do something that energizes you.
 Too often when we sense fatigue setting in, we think we need less stress, less working hours, less structure, more flexibility, less in-person meetings, less zoom etc. There’s no doubt those things can contribute to fatigue.
 Most often, however, what we need is real human interaction.
 We need the chance to casually chat with someone in the office.
 We are wired to be face-to-face with someone who can hold space for our emotions, support us, read our body language, challenge us, ask how they can help.
 We need to find the kind of work and people to be around that energize us.
 Too often we try to fix fatigue by getting away from people and work when it’s the very thing that can help fix it.
 This goes for introverts and extroverts alike.

 Exhaustion, therefore, is a warning sign that we have ignored too many warning signs from our fatigue.
 Perhaps it’s a warning sign that, despite our best efforts to stay energized, work or other life circumstances need to change.
 We all know what it is like to be on a project or in a “season” that is particularly demanding.
 Where we know we’re going to have to work more hours and that it is not sustainable.
 But we can’t always be in a “season.”
 The most effective solution is to consciously schedule a shutdown.
 That is more than just a vacation or weekend off.
 It will require being very intentional with your time off.
 It means you will have to genuinely disconnect from email, social media, and the things that constantly distract us, and end up keeping us from feeling rejuvenated or refreshed.
 For many of us, it’s not the vacation several months down the road that we need but the rest that results from a Saturday and Sunday where we genuinely disconnect from work.